 National Weather Service Caribou ME

-cold high pressure will build east toward the region today through
+high pressure will build east from the Great Lakes tonight...cross

 Near term /through tonight/...

 adjusted cloud cover with regards to cirrus shield moving through

 down east and reduced lows tonight slightly.
 Otherwise...no

 changes were made.